David Brailer

-David J. Brailer (born July 16, 1959) is known for founding and investing in leading health IT companies.
+David J. Brailer (born July 16, 1959) is an American health care executive and government official.

 On May 6, 2004, Brailer was appointed by the administration of President George W. Bush as the nation's first 'Health Information Technology Czar'.
 Brailer's official title was National Health Information Technology Coordinator.
 In this role, he developed the nation's strategy for electronic records and transformation of research and public health with the goal of widespread deployment of health information technology within 10 years.

 Brailer remained in his government post for two years.
-Following his public service, he transitioned to the private sector where he has held several executive and advisory positions.
+During his service, he was named the Most Powerful Person in Healthcare in 2003 by Modern Healthcare Magazine.
+Following his public service, he co—chaired a Federal Advisory Committee called the American Health Information Community and transitioned to the private sector where he has held several executive and advisory positions.

 Education

 Brailer holds doctoral degrees in both medicine and economics.
 He earned his Ph.D. in managerial economics from the Wharton School of the University of Pennsylvania in 1992 and his M.D. from West Virginia University School of Medicine in 1986.

 While in medical school, he was a Charles A. Dana Scholar at the University of Pennsylvania, School of Medicine.
 Brailer served on the board of trustees of the American Medical Association.
 He completed his medical residency at the Hospital of the University of Pennsylvania and became board certified in internal medicine.
 Brailer was a Robert Wood Johnson Clinical Scholar at the University of Pennsylvania.

-He earned his bachelor's degree in science and political science from West Virginia University.
+He earned another bachelor's in political science from West Virginia University in 1991.